Saspian/GraphQL-server/README.md

 Client folder is the view part of the project.
 Run scripts when you are onestep outside of client dir except when you need to install node modules for client.
 We can view all the Launches of SpaceX missions and details of individual mission too.
-This project was build following the tutorials of Brad traversy aka Traversy media on [YouTube](https://www.youtube.com/playlist?list=PLillGF-RfqbZrjw48EXLdM4dsOhURCLZx) <br>
+This project was built following the tutorials of Brad traversy aka Traversy media on [YouTube](https://www.youtube.com/playlist?list=PLillGF-RfqbZrjw48EXLdM4dsOhURCLZx) <br>
 In the tutorial few components are class based but i have tried it using **functional components only.
 Loading spinners and error messages are extra things that i added apart from tutorials.**